Supreme Court Considering Multiple Anti-LGBTQ Cases

 In the appeal, 303 Creative v.
 Elenis, the anti-LGBTQ group Alliance Defending Freedom asked the Court to decide whether a business could claim a religious exemption to a state law prohibiting discrimination based on sexual orientation in public accommodations.
 The Court declined to answer that question and instead accepted the appeal to answer a different question: whether a business could claim a free-speech right to discriminate.

-“This is a case about commercial conduct, not speech,” said Mary Bonauto, GLAD civil-rights project director and lead author of a brief urging the Court to rule that the Constitution’s free-speech clause does not exempt businesses from complying with public accommodation laws.
+“This is a case about commercial conduct, not speech,” said Mary Bonauto, GLAD civil-rights project director and lead author of a brief urging the Court to rule that the Constitution’s free-speech clause does not exempt businesses from complying with public-accommodations laws.

 By examining the free-speech claim, the Court is setting up its eventual decision to have “far broader implications” than a religious exemption to civil-rights laws, said ACLU attorney Amanda Shanor at a September 21 Federalist Society preview.
 And as Kelsi Corkran, Supreme Court Director at the Institute for Constitutional Advocacy and Protection, said at a Georgetown Law preview, the narrowing of the question will enable the Court to decide whether a business can simply articulate “any reason” to refuse serving customers because of their sexual orientation, race, gender, or other protected status.